People

 I am a proud member of the Black, Indigenous, and People of Color (BIPOC) and LGBTQ+ communities.
 Having experienced first-hand the negative effects that the institutionalized and normalized marginalization of minorities has on one’s personal and professional development, I am committed to reducing the barriers in research and education for underrepresented students including people of color, women, and LGBTQ+ individuals.

-Mia Hamm
+Mia Hamm (Undergraduate Researcher)

 Former members